taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 Later when Majhee is an Automata matriarch and Tree Surfer...

 * wears soft, loose trousers that cinch at the knees and a chest wrap to support the breasts
-* piercings made of eSyrup metal, meaning they can shape-shift
+* piercings made of SynTh metal, meaning they can shape-shift
   * left nostril
   * ears: both lobes are pierced and stretched with 10mm diameter ear [plugs](https://en.wikipedia.org/wiki/Plug_(jewellery)).
-* tattoos made of eSyrup ink, meaning they can shape-shift
+* tattoos made of SynTh ink, meaning they can shape-shift
   * back: an enormous artistic rendition of the [*Cariniana legalis*](https://en.wikipedia.org/wiki/Cariniana_legalis) tree
   * right arm: a sleeve tattoo showing the journey from São Paulo to the Matto Grosso Plateau, which Majhee led when the Water Crisis hit
   * left arm: a sleeve tattoo showing the seasonal migrations of the Automata Clan